tlh45342/alpaca-pull/README.md

 I am making a loose assumption that this is not a fault of the Alpaca Python Module but is an artifact of the Alpca server.
 I am not casting shade, I am just saying this is where my assumption is at this point.

+I will revisit this occasionally ... but this might doa.

 ## INSTALLATION

 ```bash